Aminadav/webpage-screenshot/README.md

  2. Click "Try it now"

 ---
 ## Installation
+The easiet way to install the plugin, is to go [Open Screenshot](https://www.openscreenshot.com) website, and add it  to chrome.

  1. Download build/chrome-extension.crx
  * Drag and drop the the file into Google chrome browser.
    If you get any error mentioning "Apps extensions and user scripts cannot be added from this website", open    chrome://extensions/ in a new tab and now repeat the step 1